MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/move-staffhub-teams-to-shifts-in-teams.md

 # Move your Microsoft StaffHub teams to Shifts in Microsoft Teams

 > [!IMPORTANT]
 > Effective October 1, 2019, Microsoft StaffHub will be retired.
 We’re building StaffHub capabilities into Microsoft Teams.
 Today, Teams includes the Shifts app for schedule management and additional capabilities will roll out over time.
 StaffHub will stop working for all users on October 1, 2019.
 Anyone who tries to open StaffHub will be shown a message directing them to download Teams.
 To learn more, see [Microsoft StaffHub to be retired](microsoft-staffhub-to-be-retired.md).

+> This article describes capabilities that haven't yet been released.
+It's been announced, and it's coming soon.
+If you're an admin, you can find out when this will be available in the Message Center (in the [Microsoft 365 admin center](https://portal.office.com/adminportal/home)).

 The Shifts app in Teams provides a simple approach to managing schedules and the constant flow of shift swaps and cancellations that occur on a daily basis.
 Team members can access their schedule and shift information directly in the app and across their devices to set their preferences, manage their schedules, and request time off.